real-tintin/ugglan/doc/source/software_design.rst

         end

         subgraph Consumers
-        StateControl
+        StateEst
+        StateCtrl
         EscWrite
         DataLogger
         end

 As one can see, the ``DataLogQueue`` maintains a thread safe queue for the producers to push to and the ``DataLogger`` to pop from.
-But it also stores the last (pushed) sample for consumers to use e.g., the ``StateControl`` which runs at a constant execution/sample rate i.e., to simplify the signal processing.
-Note, other tasks than producers may populate the queue e.g., estimated states which are useful for offline tuning of control laws.
+But it also stores the last (pushed) sample for consumers to use e.g., the ``StateEst`` which runs at a constant execution/sample rate i.e., to simplify the signal processing.
+Note, other tasks than producers may populate the queue e.g., estimated states which are used by the ``StateCtrl`` or for offline tuning of control laws.

 Note, some signals such as the ones from the pressure sensor will only be sampled at 12.5 Hz.
-This has to be handled by the state controller.

 Data Logging
 =================